kevin-at-datical/liquibase.github.com/documentation/tutorials/oracle_autonomous_transaction_processing_database.md

   );
 {% endhighlight %}

 2. Open the command prompt.
-Navigate to the LiquibaseATP directory.
+Navigate to the `LiquibaseATP-ADW` directory.
 3. Run the following command: `liquibase update`.
-4. Sign in to your Oracle Cloud account and navigate to Autonomous Database
+4. Sign in to your Oracle Cloud account and navigate to Autonomous Database.
 5. Click on **tools tab** > **Open SQL Developer Web** and enter your Database username and password.

 You should see a new **department** table added to the database.